• Skip to primary navigation

 • French Onion Potatoes (Roasted or Grilled): These easy, versatile, and flavorful French onion seasoned potatoes can be roasted or grilled making them a great gluten-free side dish for your next barbecue or a weeknight dinner.

-If you make this bbq braised cabbage w/ bacon I’d love your feedback.
+If you make this bbq braised cabbage with bacon I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instragram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 BBQ Braised Cabbage w/ Bacon